CGCookie/handbook/faqs.md

 ## Who do I talk to if I have a problem?

 If the problem relates to your specific role, or your work, first chat with your lead, they're your first point of contact.
-If the issue is with an employee, reference the How we handle conflict doc.
-You're encouraged to work things out with the team member.
-If you're not comfortable going directly to the employee Jonathan or Wes can help faciliate.

 Issues that aren't able to be solved by your lead can be brought to Jonathan or Wes.